openwallet-foundation/didcomm-mediator-credo/README.md

   - For `dynamodb`: `region`, `accessKeyId`, `secretAccessKey`, `tableName`
 - `multiInstanceDelivery.type`: `none` or `redis`.
   - `none`.
 In this case multi instance delivery is not enabled.
 Use this if you're using `postgres` for `messagePickup.storage.type`, or if only deploying a single instance.
   - For `redis`: You MUST also use `redis` for `cache.type` in this case.
 The redis URL will be extracted from the cache configuration.
+The `redis` multi instance delivery uses Redis streams, ensuring consistent delivery and handling of underliverd messages.

 #### Push Notifications